 These figures track annual changes in cow numbers in the UK and within the EU.
 You can also dig deeper into the statistics and have a look at cow numbers by country, and for England, by county.

-- A shrinking milking herd accounting for just over a third of the overall decline.
-In December, the milking herd totalled 1.88 million head.
-This was 25,000 fewer animals that at the same point in the previous year.
+- A shrinking milking herd accounted for over a quarter of the overall decline.
+In December, the milking herd totalled 1.87 million head.
+This was 11,000 fewer animals than at the same point in the previous year.

-- The number of female cattle aged over 24 months also saw a large decline, falling by 26,000 head on the year to 324,000 head.
-The number of female dairy cattle aged between 12 and 24 months fell by 20,000 head compared to the previous year, to 524,000 head.
+- The number of female cattle aged over 24 months also saw a decline, falling by 25,000 head on the year to 299,000.
+The number of female dairy cattle aged between 12 and 24 months fell by 5,000 head compared to the previous year's value of 519,000.

 - In 2020, there were 20.5 million dairy cows in the EU-ex UK.
 This was 1.1% (220,000 head) less than in 2019.

 - Germany had the largest dairy cow population within the EU-28.
-Last year, 4.1 million dairy cows were recorded in the nation, which accounted for nearly a fifth of the total EU-28 dairy population.
+Last year, 4.0 million dairy cows were recorded in the nation, which accounted for nearly 17% of the total EU-28 dairy population.

 - Malta continued to be the smallest milk producing nation within the EU-ex UK, with just 6,060 dairy cows recorded in 2020.

-- The majority of EU countries recorded an annual decline in cow numbers in 2018.
-The Netherlands recorded the largest loss with 113,000 (6.8%) fewer animals that in the previous year.
+- The majority of EU countries recorded an annual decline in cow numbers in 2019.
+Germany recorded the largest loss with 89,000 (2.2%) fewer animals than in the previous year.